roboflow/inference/docs/foundation/doctr.md

 {'result': '', 'time': 3.98263641900121, 'result': 'MSKU 0439215', 'time': 3.870879542999319}
 ```

+### Benchmarking

+We ran 100 inferences on an NVIDIA T4 GPU to benchmark the performance of DocTR.

+DocTR ran 100 inferences in 365.22 seconds (3.65 seconds per inference, on average).

 ## See Also

 - <a href="https://blog.roboflow.com/ocr-api/" target="_blank">How to detect text in images with OCR</a>